gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 {{{example url="../webgl-instanced-drawing.html"}}}

-In the example above we had 3 WebGL calls per shape * 5 shapes are 15 calls total.
+In the example above we had 3 WebGL calls per shape * 5 shapes which were 15 calls total.
 We now have just 2 calls for all 5 shapes, one to upload the matrices, another to draw.
 There is a some setup for the colors and matrices to start drawing.
 We could move that setup from render time to init time